beforeblazergithub/A1R/README.md

 # A1R!
-One of the best game sites with perfect UI!
+One of the best game sites with perfect UI made by BlazerHM!
 We our proud to say that our sponsor AlienHub, have provided alot of stuff!
 Thank you AlienHub!

 __